Achievement through Enjoyment and Excellence

 - Successful Learners

 Our curriculum is deeply embedded in our school vision and Christian Values – they are the roots of our curriculum.
-We aim to achieve depth and excellence in all that we do.
-Through carefully planned, sequential learning, we will instil knowledge, skills and attitudes in a wide range of subjects.
-When creating our programmes of study, we want to encourage communication, creativity, enterprise, aspirations and a sense of community where our actions impact on the wider world.
+We aim to achieve depth and excellence in all we do.

-We achieve this by teaching the National Curriculum/Early Years Foundation Stage Curriculum alongside a personal excellence curriculum that meets the needs and interests of our learners.
+We use the National Curriculum/Early Years Foundation Stage Curriculum alongside our own curriculum to meets the needs and interests of our learners.
 This provides a broad, balanced curriculum that inspires our children to love learning and to become life-long learners.
 It allows our pupils to develop their self-confidence, independence and creativity, as well as acquire knowledge and develop skills that prepare them for a world outside of school.

 How we deliver the curriculum